 Unlike the border-radius property, the text-shadow property doesn't require vendor prefixes.
-That doesn't mean that all browsers support it, it simply means that browsers that do support this property, display it as intended, while browsers that do not, simply see nothing.
+That doesn't mean that all browsers support it; it simply means that browsers that do support this property will display it as intended, while browsers that do not, cannot simply see anything.